mattwelson/trips.mattwelson.com/src/pages/trip/cedar-breaks.md

   - /img/274a62db-04b1-408e-adf9-088e0c4d97f6.jpeg
   - /img/76c84503-7fa4-4d1d-9f66-0357be4029c7.jpeg
 ---
 Cedar Breaks was an unexpected treat between Zion and  Bryce.
+Beautiful snowy canyons with a great lookout from the rim.
+It was only a slight detour and definitely worth it.